-To start, visit one of the many great local shops (eg: SportsRack, Down Wind Sports, Lakeshore Bike, Quick Stop) and pick up one of the Noquemanon Trail Network (NTN) Maps.
-Slightly older versions of these are available as PDFs on the Marquette Township Documents website (under Recreation Committee → Recreation Maps), but it’s a really good idea to have an up-to-date copy in your pocket until you are familiar with the trails.
+When first arriving in Marquette it’s highly recommended to visit one of the many great local shops (eg: Sports Rack, Down Wind Sports, Lakeshore Bike, Quick Stop) and pick up the official trail maps.
+Older versions of these are available as PDFs on the Marquette Township Documents website (under Recreation Committee → Recreation Maps), but they lack some of the newer trails, and it’s a really good idea to have an up-to-date copy in your pocket until you are familiar with the trails.
 The South Trails have maps at most intersections, but the (slightly easier to memorize) North Trails do not.
-These shops are all great and can help with both route suggestions and bike parts/work.
+These shops are all great, have treated me well, and are perfect for both route suggestions and parts or repairs.

 For those of us from lower Michigan, we’re pretty accustomed to one-way trails.
 In the UP the trails are all two-way, unless marked otherwise (typically only downhill trails).
 When I first rode two-way trails I was a bit worried about how it’d go, but in practice it’s not a problem.
 Trails in and around Marquette are much lower traffic than those downstate, and tend to be a little wider with better sight lines.
 Same as one does for hikers, keep an eye out for other riders, keep to one side or stop and let them by (downhill riders yield to those climbing) and all works out well.
-When passing, tell the other person/people if you are riding alone, how many more there are behind you, if you are last, etc. (eg: “just me”, “two more”, “last one”.)
+When passing by others, tell the other person/people if you are riding alone, how many more there are behind you, if you are last, etc. (eg: “just me”, “two more”, “last one”.)
 Others will do the same, and this’ll lets everyone know what to expect.

 In the Marquette area there are effectively four different systems of trails, South Trails, North Trails, RAMBA Trails, and Harlow Lake area.
 Here’s my take on each:

 Overview: Located just south of downtown, these are generally seen as the main Marquette trails and are the most popular riding in the area.
-The main trailhead off of M-553 (McClellan) is where the widely-photographed trailhead sign, picnic, and changing areas are at.
+The main trailhead off of M-553 (Google Maps) is where the widely-photographed trailhead sign, picnic, and changing areas are at.
 A huge range of trails start here; this is a great place to begin.
 (These trails are built and maintained by the NTN.)

-Trailhead → Climb Benson Grade → 9 (via Red) → 10 (via Red) → 11 (via Green) → Trailhead (via Green)
+South Trailhead → Climb Benson Grade → 9 (via Red) → 10 (via Red) → 11 (via Green) → South Trailhead (via Green)

-Trailhead → 11 (via Green / Carp Eh Diem) → 10 (via Green) → 5 (via Red) → 7 (via Red) → 6 (via Red) → 8 (via Red) → Trailhead (via Red)
+South Trailhead → 11 (via Green / Carp Eh Diem) → 10 (via Green) → 5 (via Red) → 7 (via Red) → 6 (via Red) → 8 (via Red) → South Trailhead (via Red)

 Near the end of Red, before getting back to the trailhead, you’ll find yourself back at M-553.
 Cross, turn right on the sidewalk, and a few hundred feet later at the top of a rise look for a trail sign on your left.
 Enter the woods here and ride this section (known as Mossy) and you’ll pop back out at a road.
-Cross at the crosswalk and continue along M-553 for a short while longer and you’ll be back at the trailhead.
+Cross at the crosswalk and continue south along M-553 for a short while longer and you’ll be back at the trailhead.

 After riding Red and Green, for more of a typical UP feeling with rocks, roots, and exposure, take Yellow (Gorgeous) east from the trailhead down to the Cliffs Power Road trailhead, the Blue back to the main trailhead.
 This section has a good bit more climbing and is a lot harder than Red or Green, but is still fun.
 Just before returning to the trailhead on Blue there is a split labeled More Difficult and Less Difficult.
 This choice is in relation to the very last section ridden, and the More Difficult section has chunkier rock than anywhere in SE Michigan; it’s quite a sight to see.
 This route is as follows, but has a few unmarked intersections.
 Just go straight, following the more-worn groove:

-Trailhead → 17 (via Grom) → 18 (via Gorgeous) → 13 → 15 → 16 → Trailhead
+South Trailhead → 17 (via Grom) → 18 (via Gorgeous) → 13 → 15 → 16 → South Trailhead

 Don’t be afraid to go explore; trails here really aren’t as remote as they may seem when riding.
 They almost all cross two track at some point, and many adjoin neighborhoods.
 You won’t become truly lost.
 Anything labeled as Black Diamond (Very Difficult) should be doable to an experienced rider from SE Michigan, but will be a step (or three) beyond what is found downstate.

 By heading east on the North Country Trail from the trailhead (blue rectangular blazes) one can get quite close to Lake Superior and connect to the bike path into Presque Isle or town.

 The North Trails are extremely popular with runners and dog walkers, so keep an eye out for other users, particularly in late morning or after work.

-These trails to range from fast and fun to rocky and challenging, with a number of sections that are currently way beyond my skill level.
+RAMBA trails to range from fast and fun to rocky and challenging, with a number of sections that are currently way beyond my skill level.
 Each time I’ve gone to ride here alone I’ve become a bit lost and frustrated that I couldn’t find trails I’d been on in the past, but still had a good time.
 One of my favorite parts is riding through the Negaunee Caving Grounds / Old Town Negaunee, a portion of the town which was literally undermined and closed down.
 Trails run along the old streets, sidewalks, and stairways which are now a park.

 Overview: Trails located in and around Harlow Lake and the Little Presque Isle Cabins.

 Riding in the Marquette area is great, because it’s usually possible to safely ride from wherever you are staying to the trails.
 In Marquette itself there are rail trails, multi-use paths, and safe residential streets that connect almost everything.
 One can even get to the RAMBA Trails from Marquette via the IOHT and up into Harlow Lake via dirt roads that connect into the SBR (off of the North Trails).
-When I’m staying in the area I’ll typically ride from wherever I’m staying to the trails.
-It’s a great way to see the town and warm up or cool down one’s legs before getting to the single track.
+When I’m staying in the area I’ll typically ride from wherever I’m at to the trails.
+It’s a great way to see the town and warm up one’s legs before getting to the single track.

 After a day of riding you’ll want food and beer.
 Here’s a post I did in mid-2015 covering good places to eat in Marquette: Marquette Food Recommendations.